Applies from Fri 7 Feb 2020, 12.03pm to Thu 14 Oct 2021, 9.00am. Last reviewed: Tue 20 Oct 2020, 11.58am.

 Other planned events: 1080 fox and wild dog ground baiting program

-NSW National Parks and Wildlife Service is conducting a 1080 ground baiting operation from Thursday 21 October 2019 to Wednesday 21 October 2020 to reduce the impacts on threatened species.
+NSW National Parks and Wildlife Service is conducting an ongoing 1080 ground baiting operation from Wednesday 14 October 2020 to Wednesday 14 April 2021 to reduce the impacts on threatened species.

 The operation will target foxes and wild dogs in the Carrington Falls, Knights Hill and Barren Grounds areas.
 Baits have been placed on NPWS estate, private properties and Crown road reserves with permissions.